 Kodi is widely used for a few good reasons.
 The software is supported and platform agnostics.
 There is a massive range of add ons and content.
 Plus, it tends to be the first software on anyone’s lips when people talk about streaming online.

 What Add On is Right For Me?

-Kodi is enormous, there are a 1,000 or so official add ons, and ten times more unofficial.
-Not to mention builds, wizards and repositories.
+Kodi is enormous, there are 1,000 or so official add ons, and ten times more unofficial.
+Not to mention builds, wizards, and repositories.
 For someone who just wants to watch the latest Marvel movie, Kodi can be daunting and frustrating.

 Add On Stability and Security

 Many of the unofficial add ons for Kodi are made by solo developers.
 They may stay and maintain the project, but unless it’s a labor of love, or the ad revenue pays, chances are they will abandon it after a few months.
 This means you constantly must contend with add ons becoming less and less effective at finding the latest content.
 Combine that with the numerous security issues add ons have.
 Many of these add ons can contain malware or malicious code to scrape your data, or even use resources on your device.
 Problem is, for a new user its hard to know what’s safe and what isn’t

 The interface for Kodi is great but downloading add ons and getting new content can be frustrating and tricky.
 Not everyone wants to through 15 steps every time they want to download a new add-on.

 Kodi is run by the XMBC Foundation and supports its users, but not if you are using an unofficial add-on.
 Chances are if you get stuck with an ad on you are on your own.
 Developers rarely provide reliable support.
 You can turn to forums, but often problems need to be solved yourself.

 Kodi is a great piece of software, but if you are less technology savvy, or just want a simpler experience there are plenty of great alternatives out there.